pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 ## slide: "Authentisierung und Autorisierung in einer Blockchain - Eine Blockchain kennt kein Login!"

 A **blockchain doesn't have any log-in**.
-There is no log-in to a blockchain.
+There is **no log-in** to a blockchain.
-You can't go to bitcoin.com and revise your password.
+You can't go to "bitcoin.com" and revise your password.
 That's not possible.
-There is no password in a blockchain.
+There is **no password** in a blockchain.
-Because a blockchain is only storing in a block addresses.
+Because a blockchain is only storing in a block some addresses.
-So, address number one is, let's say we use Ethereum, they have some kind of smart contract, and in a smart contract, you say address number one is owning one token.
+So, address number one is, let's say we use Ethereum, they have some kind of smart contract, and in a smart contract, you say "address number one is owning one token".
 Which can be ETH or whatever.
-We do not store this is user number one or whatever.
+We do not store "this is *user* number one" or whatever, instead we store "this is *address* number one".
-This is address number one.

 ## slide: "Public / Private Keys"